dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 Blog.Id tracked by EF is -2147482643
 ```

-<xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary%2A?displayProperty=nameWithType> can be used to check for temporary values.
+<xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary*?displayProperty=nameWithType> can be used to check for temporary values.

 ### Manipulating temporary values